 Your vehicle may have reduced performance when operating at high altitudes and when heavily loaded or towing a trailer.
-While driving at elevation, in order to match driving performance as perceived at sea level, reduce GVWs and GCWs by 2% per 1000 ft. of elevation.
+While driving at elevation, in order to match driving performance as perceived at sea level, reduce Gross Vehicle Weight (GVW) and Gross Combination Weight (GCW) by 2% per 1000 ft. elevation.